Getting started with Amazon GameLift - Amazon GameLift

 Getting started with Amazon GameLift

-We recommend that you try the following examples before you use Amazon GameLift for your own game.
+If you're considering using Amazon GameLift to manage your custom game server, or you're interested in taking advantage of Realtime Servers, we recommend that you try the following examples before you use Amazon GameLift for your own game.
 The custom game server example gives you experience with game hosting in the Amazon GameLift console.
 The Realtime Servers example shows you how to prepare a game for hosting using Realtime Servers.

 Custom game server example

-This example demonstrates a live custom game on Amazon GameLift.
 The example walks you through the following steps:

-• Reviewing fleet and game session metrics.
+• Review fleet and game session metrics.

 To get started, sign in to the Amazon GameLift console.
+In the left-side navigation, go to Resources, Try a sample game.

-Realtime Servers example game
+Realtime Servers example

-For a hands-on tutorial, see Creating Servers for Multiplayer Mobile Games with Just a Few Lines of JavaScript on the Amazon for Games Blog.
+For a hands-on tutorial, see Creating Servers for Multiplayer Mobile Games with Just a Few Lines of JavaScript on the Amazon for Games blog.
+For the source code of Mega Frog Race, see the GitHub repository.

 The source code includes the following parts: